cozy/cozy-stack/docs/flagship.md

 - serving the `index.html` of a webapp
 - starting the OAuth danse of a konnector (`/accounts/:slug/start`)
 - starting the reconnect BI flow (`/accounts/:slug/reconnect`).

+## Notifications

+When a notification is sent via the push channel, the stack will first try to send it to the dedicated mobile app.
+If there are no dedicated apps with a push token, the stack will then try to send the notification to the flagship apps.
+If it fails again, the stack then fallbacks on email.

+If the notification is sent to the flagship app, the title is modified to preprend the application name.
+The name is taken from the `appName` field of the additional parameters (`data`).
+It allows the user to have more context when reading the notification on their mobile.